De-industrialisation of India: Aftermath

-Numerous steel plants were set up in the 1950s by prime minister Nehru under the belief that India had needed to maximise steel production in order for the economy to succeed.
+Numerous steel plants were set up in the 1950s by Prime Minister Nehru under the belief that India needed to maximise steel production in order for the economy to succeed.
 This led to the formation of Hindustan Steel Limited (HSL), a government owned company and the establishment of three steel plants throughout the India during the 1950s.

 In 1991, the Indian economy underwent economic liberalisation.
 Through which, India transitioned to a more service and market based sector, with particular emphasis on expanding foreign and private investment within India.
 Furthermore, in response to deindustrialisation, liberalisation included reductions in import tariffs and taxes, as well as ending many Public Monopolies.
 Majority of the changes were implemented as a condition for a $500 million loan by the IMF and World Bank to bail out India's government in December 1991.

 By the end of the 20th century, India had transitioned towards a free-market economy, through which there was a major decline of state control over India's economy and increased financial liberalisation.